 NASA’s Space Technology Mission Directorate is seeking proposals from accredited U.S. universities on behalf of outstanding early-career faculty members who are beginning independent research careers.
 The grants will sponsor research in specific high-priority areas of interest to America’s space program.

 Aligned with NASA’s Space Technology Roadmaps and priorities identified by the National Research Council, the agency has identified topic areas that lend themselves to the early stage innovative approaches U.S. universities can offer for solving tough space technology challenges.

-NASA expects to award about five grants this fall, funded up to $200,000 each per year for as many as three years, based on the merit of proposals and availability of funds.
-Funded research will investigate unique, disruptive or transformational space technologies in areas such as soft machines for robotic mobility and manipulation, science-based digital materials and manufacturing, and low size, weight, and power lasers.
+NASA expects to award approximately six to eight grants this fall.
+Grants will be funded up to $200,000 each per year, for as many as three years, based on the merit of proposals and availability of funds.
+Funded research will investigate unique, disruptive or transformational space technologies focused on the verification and validation of autonomous systems, cryogenic actuator technology development, effective human–robot interaction for space exploration, and advanced in-space propulsion technologies.

-Notices of intent to submit proposals to the Early Career Faculty Appendix of NASA's Research Announcement "Space Technology Research, Development, Demonstration, and Infusion 2014 (SpaceTech-REDDI-2014)" are due Feb.
-14. The deadline for submitting final proposals is March 14.
+Notices of intent to submit proposals to the Early Career Faculty Appendix of NASA’s Research Announcement “Space Technology Research, Development, Demonstration, and Infusion 2016 (SpaceTech-REDDI-2016)” are due March 4.
+The deadline for submitting final proposals is April 1.

 For information on the solicitation, including specific technology areas of interest and how to submit notices of intent and proposals, visit:

 This solicitation is issued by NASA’s Space Technology Mission Directorate, which is responsible for innovating, developing, testing, and flying technologies for use in future missions.

 For more information about the directorate and Space Technology Research Grants Program, visit: